hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/01-basicNetX.md

 ### Code of Conduct

-Visit [Coursera’s Code of Conduct](https://learner.coursera.help/hc/en-us/articles/208280036-Coursera-Code-of-Conduct) and to abide by guidelines there.
+Visit [Coursera's Code of Conduct](https://learner.coursera.help/hc/en-us/articles/208280036-Coursera-Code-of-Conduct) and to abide by guidelines there.
 It is important when giving feedback to your peers to be polite and to be sensitive to the diversity of cultures and backgrounds of learners in your course.

 ## Working Offline